ringcentral/ringcentral-javascript/README.md

 For multi-line structures, the trailing comma is required.
 For oneline definitions it should not be used.

-> Reason: it helps to make history and code review cleaner
+> Reason: it helps to make history and code review cleaner.
+It allows to move/remove the last element without changing a previous line.

 ```javascript
 // BAD